The perception of Financial Institutions has

 extended till 2007.

-5% interest reimbursement on loans.
-For the processing sector, 10%
+units by providing 5% interest reimbursement on loans.
+For the processing

-capital subsidy is given along with existing 5% interest subsidy under TUFS.
+sector, 10% capital subsidy is given along with existing 5% interest subsidy

-Total investment on account of Technology Up gradation Fund Scheme (TUFS)
+under TUFS.
+Total investment on account of Technology Up gradation Fund Scheme

-textile sector, which is pre-dominantly unorganized, in getting access for
+benefited textile sector, which is pre-dominantly unorganized, in getting

 As a run up to the quota free regime, two major Schemes namely 'Apparel Parks